Oswaldo Vizcarrondo

 Oswaldo Augusto Vizcarrondo Araujo (/es/, born 31 May 1984) is a Venezuelan professional football manager and former player who played as a centre-back.
-He is currently the head coach of the Venezuela under-17 and under-15 teams, as well as the interim coach of the senior team.
+He is currently the head coach of the Venezuela national football team, having served as the head coach of the under-17 and under-15 teams, as well as the interim coach of the senior team previously.

 An international since 2004, Vizcarrondo has reached more than 80 appearances and 7 goals for La Vinotinto and was part of the historical 2011 Copa América fourth place squad.

 International career

 On 15 November 2011, Vizcarrondo scored the only goal in a 1–0 victory over Bolivia, a result that lifted Venezuela into a tie for first place in the World Cup qualifying standings.